 How did the Cincinnati Bengals get their name?
 Origin and meaning

-With a story that dates back to before the second World War, the Bengals are very much a part of the fabric of American football, let's take a look.
+With a story that dates back to before World War II, the Bengals are very much a part of the fabric of American football, let’s take a look.

 With a history that dates back more than four decades, the Bengals have been a long standing part of American football.